aryanraje03/Dynamic-Website-AWS-EC2-LEMP/README.md

 I built this project to understand how a real dynamic website works end to end on the cloud.
 This is not just a static HTML page — it is a fully functional web application where a user fills a signup form, the data gets processed by PHP in the backend, and gets stored permanently in a MariaDB database.
 Everything runs live on an AWS EC2 instance.

-I did this project under the guidance of **Trupti Mane Ma'am**.
 This was one of the most hands-on and practical projects I have done so far in my cloud learning journey.
 Every step taught me something new — from setting up a Linux server on AWS to understanding how a web server, backend language, and database work together in a real environment.

 ---